Back to all posts

 With a powerful, medical-grade bed, you won’t need to spend hours to get the benefits.
 Typical sessions last between 10 and 20 minutes.
 Many people find that using their bed about three times a week is a great routine for achieving their wellness goals.
 Always start by following the manufacturer’s recommended treatment times and frequency, and you can adjust from there based on how your body responds.

-Check the Tech: LEDs, Cooling, and Controls
+A Look Under the Hood: LEDs, Cooling, and Controls

 Once you’ve confirmed a bed uses the right wavelengths and has a strong irradiance, it’s time to look at the hardware itself.
 The quality of the components—from the individual LED bulbs to the internal cooling fans and the user interface—makes a huge difference in the safety, effectiveness, and lifespan of your red light therapy bed.
 A medical-grade device is built with high-quality materials designed for consistent, long-term use.
 Think of it like buying a car; the engine and the onboard computer are just as important as the horsepower.
 Let’s break down the three key technical components you need to inspect before making a decision.